Unemployment benefits: Job sharing / short-time working

 Job sharing or work sharing and short time or short-time working refer to situations or systems in which employees agree to or are forced to accept a reduction in working time and pay.
 These can be based on individual agreements or on government programs in many countries that try to prevent unemployment.
 In these, employers have the option of reducing work hours to part-time for many employees instead of laying off some of them and retaining only full-time workers.
 For example, employees in 27 states of the United States can then receive unemployment payments for the hours they are no longer working.

+Self-employment and employment rates

+Unemployment insurance has varying effects on employment and self-employment rates.
+As self-employment is generally not covered, an increase in UI generosity creates greater disincentives for self-employment, which leads to a positive correlation between UI generosity and the transition from self-employment to paid-employment.
+Conversely, individuals already in paid-employment experience the opposite trend.
+This reallocation from self-employment to paid-employment may have a positive effect on the employment rate in the economy but may have a strong negative effect on self-employment rates.
+It has also been shown that allowing self-employed individuals to access unemployment insurance might lead to a boost in self-employment activity.

 International Labour Convention

 International Labour Organization has adopted the Employment Promotion and Protection against Unemployment Convention, 1988 for promotion of employment against unemployment and social security including unemployment benefit.